Spousal Support

 Additionally, judges may include provisions in their order for changes in spousal support or its end.
 For example, they could schedule payments that decrease over time or include terms ending spousal support payments when the receiving party finishes schooling, becomes self-supporting, or meets another condition.

-Paying Spousal Support in California
+How to Pay Spousal Support in California?

 Generally, a court-ordered earnings assignment allows spousal support payments to come directly from a person’s paycheck.
 Those paying spousal support can request to cancel an earnings assignment when they cannot afford the support payments.
 A person may also cancel an earnings assignment and pay support via another method if they do not have past-due payments and have consistently paid support on time.

 Questions About Spousal Support?
-Consult Our Attorney.
+Consult Our Spousal Support Attorney in Torrance

 Do you have questions about paying or receiving spousal support?
 Do not hesitate to reach out to Michael D. Shook, Attorney At Law.
 He is ready to assist clients in navigating legal matters involving spousal support.
 To discuss your situation and your options for seeking a fair outcome to your case, contact our office.
 These initial meetings are free, so there is no reason not to speak with a skilled Torrance spousal support lawyer.